OJO46333/CONSUMER_SPENDING/README.md

 3. January 1995, had 14.4 spending on items index, 20.6 spending on food and 20.6 spending on farm energy, indicating the least consumer spending.
 4. In january 2010, there was a sharp rise in food spending which was later surpassed by farm energy in the long run.
 5. From 2012 till date, inflation in food started dominating , followed by items index.
-6. Summarily, as the years progresses, there were notable increase in all items, which indicates inflation especially in the food.
+6. Furthermore, as the years progresses, there were notable increase in all items, which indicates inflation especially in food, which if left to linger, will weaken and reduce the purchasing power of consumers.